ua-gist-open-source/postgis-osm-load/README.md

 ### Download OpenStreetMap Arizona data

-Download the Arizona _shapefile_ (not the pbf file) for OpenStreetMap from [http://download.geofabrik.de/north-america/us/arizona.html](http://download.geofabrik.de/north-america/us/arizona.html).
+Download the Hawaii _shapefile_ (not the pbf file) for OpenStreetMap from [http://download.geofabrik.de/north-america/us/hawaii.html](http://download.geofabrik.de/north-america/us/hawaii.html).
+It will be named `hawaii-latest-free.shp.zip`.

 Unzip and take note of the projection: